Vi2x101/Wikipedia-Scraper/README.md

 ![Output](images/output_image.png)

-### Things To Note
+### Things To Note / Improvements That Could Be Made

 ---

-1. Within the links list, there are links that could've been broken unless I had URL encoded some punctuations like apostrophes and brackets in the URL link.
+1. Within the links list, there are links that would've been broken if I had not URL encoded some punctuation marks like apostrophes and brackets in the URL link.
 I had wrote conditions that covered apostrophes and parentheses, but there may be some that I haven't caught due to it not being in the Wikipedia pages I used to test my code.
+This same issue may apply to word count - I had stripped the punctuation from the string but there may be some obsolete punctuation marks that I wasn't able to strip nor the library I used was able to strip.
 2. I included the text from citation text tables (like the one shown below) into the word count for the section it is located in.
-There was no class name to be used uniformly across all lack of citation notifications for different Wiki pages
+There was no class name to be used uniformly across all lack of citation notifications for different Wiki pages, so I thought it'd be best to include it.

 ![Output](images/needs_citation.png)

+3. Images are included within the links list as well as any other links that may redirect the user to a different section of the same Wikipedia page.
+In addition, edit links and reference links were also included.
+4. I did not include anything outside of the constraints - anything that existed above the very first section listed in the Contents table of the Wiki page was not included.
+To elaborate, essentially the first chunk of the Wikipedia page that usually describes/defines the page's contents was not included as the Contents table did not list it as a section.